adepuravikrishna/TweetWebApp/README.md

 Output URL: http://sample-env.6vwh4gucbb.us-east-2.elasticbeanstalk.com/rest/gettweets

-Caustion: Do not use the above URL more than 15 times within 15 minutes.
+Caution: Do not use the above URL more than 15 times within 15 minutes.
 If done so wait for 904 seconds.